Next step · Thailand

 What is the difference between the LTR visa and the DTV visa in Thailand?

-The LTR (Long-Term Resident) visa is a 10-year BOI-issued visa with strict income and asset thresholds — USD 80,000/yr income and USD 1,000,000 in assets for the Wealthy Global Citizen category.
+The LTR (Long-Term Resident) visa is a 10-year BOI-issued visa with strict asset and investment thresholds — USD 1,000,000 in assets and USD 500,000 invested in Thailand for the Wealthy Global Citizen category (no personal-income requirement as of 2025).
 The DTV (Destination Thailand Visa) is a 5-year Immigration-issued visa with a single financial proof requirement of THB 500,000 (≈€13,000).
 The LTR offers potential foreign-source income tax exemption for qualifying categories; the DTV applies standard Thai territorial tax rules under the 2024 remittance amendment.
-Most European freelancers and founders earning under USD 80,000/yr or holding under USD 1M in assets will use the DTV.
+Most European freelancers and founders holding under USD 1M in assets, or unable to invest USD 500,000 in Thailand, will use the DTV.
 Those who meet the LTR thresholds face a meaningful decision based on tax treatment and intended length of stay.

 Who qualifies for the Thailand LTR visa?

 The LTR has four categories.
-Wealthy Global Citizen requires income of USD 80,000/yr for the last two years (or USD 40,000/yr with a master's degree or patent) plus assets of USD 1,000,000 or a qualifying Thai investment of USD 500,000, plus health insurance of at least USD 50,000 coverage.
-Wealthy Pensioner requires age 50+, passive income (pension or investment income) of USD 40,000/yr and health insurance of USD 50,000.
-Work-from-Thailand Professional requires being employed by an overseas listed company or a company with revenue of at least USD 150,000,000, with personal income of USD 80,000/yr.
+Wealthy Global Citizen has no personal-income requirement as of 2025 — the criteria are asset- and investment-based: assets of at least USD 1,000,000, USD 500,000 invested in Thailand, plus health insurance of at least USD 50,000 coverage.
+Wealthy Pensioner requires age 50+ and passive income (pension or investment income) of USD 80,000/yr, or USD 40,000/yr combined with an additional USD 250,000 investment in Thailand, plus health insurance of USD 50,000.
+Work-from-Thailand Professional requires being employed by an overseas listed company, or a company with revenue of at least USD 50,000,000, or a wholly-owned subsidiary of a qualifying parent, with personal income of USD 80,000/yr.
 Highly Skilled Professional targets specialists in targeted industries.
 The Wealthy Global Citizen and Wealthy Pensioner categories are most relevant to CERØ members.

 Does the LTR visa provide a tax exemption in Thailand?